search icon

 Following are the most important elements that constitute a typographic hierarchy:

-(a) Font Type
+(a) Font type

 When it comes to choosing fonts, there are mainly two categories that are predominantly used.
 Serif and Sans Serif.
 You would find most news websites using serif fonts as people are accustomed to reading the articles in that font.
 Sans Serif fonts are preferred by modern websites as they are easier to read even on smaller screens.
 Most blogs use sans serif fonts.